 Augie may not have been anything like Olie, but that doesn’t mean he wasn’t a good hunter.
 When Augie and I split from my dad that day, I walked upwind hoping the bird would sail downwind for a better shot, and Augie moved quickly out in front of me.
 He quartered like a pointer is supposed to, but he just did it at a running/bounding gait.
 He caught the scent, and slowed down to a near crawl to sneak up on that bird, and pointed in the rice.
 I kicked it up and shot it, and to my surprise Augie was already in full throttle to retrieve that bird.
 Granted, it came back chomped to pieces (another of his bad early habits – thanks squeaky toys…) but he brought it back to me.

 That was a huge moment in our relationship.
-We had always been best friends that played in the yard and house together and enjoyed our walks, but this was the start of something new.
-He and I were hunting partners now, and to a pointing dog hunting is a purpose, a business.
+It was a moment of autonomy to be allowed to go on a hunt alone, and also of the comradery I shared with my best friend.
+We had always played in the yard and house together and enjoyed our walks, but this was the start of something new.
+He and I were hunting partners now, and to a pointing dog hunting is a purpose; a business.
 He and I worked well together and formed a stronger bond over hunting that could not be taken away from us.
+He and I would rush out to the fields after classes in high school and just go explore together, hoping to find a pheasant but more than content to be outside enjoying the fresh air.
 I would later go off to college, and with Olie retired my dad had Augie to take out with him.
-While Augie would go pheasant hunting with just about anybody for the love of the sport, if I ever came home for the holidays and went hunting with them, Augie always listened to me first and would usually retrieve to me first.
+While Augie would go pheasant hunting with just about anybody for the love of the sport, if I ever came home for the holidays and went hunting with them, Augie always listened to me primarily and would usually retrieve to me preferentially.
 He would eventually grow out of many of his bad habits, but he always worked at a faster pace than any of our other dogs and would creep up to a point from 50 yards away on occasion, but I still contend that he was the best pointer we’ve ever had.
 Though, I may be a bit biased…

 I called the veterinarian and explained what I was seeing.
 He told me that I could bring him in, but that it sounded like an emergency that his clinic wasn’t equipped to handle, and needed to bring him to the referral clinic in town.
 I carried Augie, all 125 lbs. of him, and put him in the cab of my truck and started driving.
 I called my parents, but couldn’t get ahold of them.
 I spoke with my mother first, who works just next to the referral clinic, and told her what was happening.
 In the room between the technician looking him over and pulling blood and the veterinarian coming in, my dad called me back and I remember explaining to him that Augie may not walk out of the building again.
 He left work and came as soon as he could.